 Slipstreaming is crucial for a good result.
 With clever play, you can gain several spaces per round and with finite decks, every space counts at the end.
 Exhaustion cards have a movement value of two and can be very precious when catching to get a slipstream or at the finish, where the one furthest across wins (because usually, several riders will finish on the same round).

 Positioning, teamwork, looking for opportunities, and blocking opponents are skills needed for victory.

 The track is modular, meaning several layouts can be built with the base game.
 There are even mountains with capped movement cards and no slipstream and narrow one-wide sections that don’t allow overtaking.

 - Peloton, the first expansion adds several features.
 There are single-lane cobblestone sections and wider three-lane sections.
-New riders allow up to six players games.
+New riders allow up to six players.
 If you don’t have that many players, rules for the AI riders are included.
-AI riders add a bit of unpredictability and are a good addition to increase variety.
+AI riders add a bit of unpredictability and are a good addition to increasing variety.

 - Meteo is a smaller expansion that adds weather: storms, head, and side winds.
 These affect your riders and must be taken into account.

 - Simple, yet somewhat realistic depiction of cycling.

 - A good mixture of luck and strategy.